drixbarsali/folder-slideshow/README.md

 # Solution

-You can set more pictures, inside the index.html you can set the update time, or the time of transition
+You can set more pictures, inside the index.html by setting the update time, or the time of transition

 transitionTime = 5000 ( 5 secondes )
 updateTime = 300000 (5 minutes)